 Escape the city life and stay in comfy lodge or cabin at Sunriver Resort, a destination in itself, surrounded by towering ponderosa pines.
 Snuggle up next to a crackling fire for a warm winter’s rest, or be rejuvenated at the luxurious Sage Springs Spa.
 Take a leisurely stroll to Sunriver Brewing and tax-free shopping at unique boutiques.
 If cabin fever sets in, head to the High Desert Museum, just minutes away, where you’ll be intrigued by Central Oregon’s living history.
 Or put on your snow clothes for the SHARC winter tubing hill and try to time it with one of the black light blast nights.
-And there are more cozy winter retreats in Central Oregon, like The Suttle Lodge, Brasada Ranch, Tetherow and Paulina Lake Lodge, to name a few.
+Top it off with a stay in a cozy winter retreat.

 Even after the farmers’ markets close and snow covers the Cascades, the local culinary scene is alive and well.
 Learn why Bend’s brunch scene is the perfect way to start the day.
 Fill your cup with fresh roasts in an old Western setting at Sisters Coffee Company.
 Taste farm-to-table dining at its finest at Ariana.
 Vegans and non-vegans alike delight in decadent treats at Salud Raw Food.
 Sip high-altitude wines in Bend, Culver and Terrebonne.
 For a smörgåsbord of food and fun, head to WinterFest in February.
 From upscale dining to farm-fresh takeout, satisfy all your food cravings in Central Oregon this winter.

 Winter Watering Holes